-- Waterproof exterior means you don’t have to worry about being caught in the rain while traveling.
+- A waterproof exterior means you don’t have to worry about being caught in the rain while traveling.

 - Separate shoe compartment so I can store my dirty hiking shoes away from everything else!

-- Removable waist straps so you can also use it as a duffle bag.
+- Removable waist straps so you can also carry it as a duffel bag.

-- It comes with a mesh laundry bag, which is great for keeping your dirty clothes separated from your clean ones.
-An essential packing tip for long-term travel!
+- It comes with a mesh laundry bag, which is great for separating your dirty clothes from your clean ones

-- Amazing customer service – they have already replaced my bag once at no charge.
+- Fantastic customer service – they have already replaced my bag once at no charge.

-The Nomadic bag is one of the best backpacks for digital nomads – it hits all the main features you want.
+The Nomatic backpack is one of the best digital nomad backpacks out there – it hits all the main features you want.

 The Tortuga Outbreaker is another one of my top picks.
 It’s well-organized, roomy, extremely comfortable, and has all the features you could want in a nomad backpack.